angrybacon/doomsday-wiki/markdown/articles/2020/08/16/gangsta-trippin.md

  - Casting one to leave two and consider what pitches to a Force
  - When to use everything to dig and when to hold in case find the win on same turn
  - ???
+ - Sometimes correct to misname for a pile

 Scenarios
 - Edge vs Wasteland (Ref recent Emidln match where he just ignored wasteland to have a same turn win with edge in hand)